-Approximately 65% of the cases received by the Toxicology Section involve a request for a drug test.
-A drug test on a blood or urine sample can be broken down into two parts: screening tests and confirmatory tests.
+Approximately 40% of the cases received by the Toxicology section involve a request for drug testing.
+Testing a biological sample for drugs involves two types of tests: screening tests and confirmatory tests.

 Drug Screening Tests